rpm-software-management/dnf/doc/command_ref.rst

 ===================

 Many commands take a ``<package-spec>`` parameter that selects a package for the operation.
-The specification is always done by the name of the package.
+The specification is first taken as the name of a package.
 If multiple versions of the selected package exist in the repo, the most recent version suitable for the given operation is used.

-The specification is case-sensitive,globbing characters "``?``, ``*`` and ``[``
-are allowed and trigger shell-like glob matching.
+The name specification is case-sensitive, globbing characters "``?``, ``*`` and ``[`` are allowed and trigger shell-like glob matching.

+If no package matches the name pattern, DNF tries to see if the pattern corresponds to the ``name-[epoch:]version-release.arch`` format (also called *NEVRA*), and applies the operation accordingly.

 .. _specifying_provides-label: